 Before we get into the “should you be friends with your ex on Facebook?” question, I have to stress the importance of resolving your emotions and feelings.
 That is, if you haven’t healed from the past, then you can’t move forward into a healthy, happy, whole future.

 Healing from the past is about processing those old memories and emotions, so they have less (or no) power over you.
 I would encourage Jenny to reframe her love for her old boyfriend as a sweet memory.
 It’s not the same as mature love or marital love – it’s a years-old memory.

-We never forget our first loves – but that doesn’t mean we’re meant to be with them!
+We never forget our first love – but that doesn’t mean we’re meant to be with him.